PerfectlySoft/PerfectDocs/guide/StORM-SQLite.md

 ``` swift
 SQLiteConnector.db = "./mydb"
 ```
-Once your connection object is created it can be used in the object class to create the connection on demand.
+Once your connection information is specified is created it can be used in the object class to create the connection on demand.

 ``` swift
 let obj = User()